SumiSastri/dev-blogs/docs/big-data/part-1-what-is-big-data.md

 With big data, new software to manage this data came into the market place.
 The need stemmed from the growth  web search.
 [8] Startups like Google, Yahoo, and AltaVista began building frameworks to automate search results.

 High Availability Distributed Object Oriented Platform, Hadoop, was developed by Douglas Cutting, who was with Yahoo.
+The primary component of the Hadoop ecosystem is the distributed file system, Hadoop Distributed File System (HDFS).

+Today, Hadoop, is part of the open source Apache Software Foundation and is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.[13]
+It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.

-The primary component of the Hadoop ecosystem is the distributed file system, Hadoop Distributed File System (HDFS), that uses parallel processing to handle big data and analytics jobs, breaking workloads down into smaller chunks that can be run at the same time.
+Map Reduce is the processing engine of Hadoop.
+While HDFS is responsible for storing the data, Map Reduce uses parallel processing to handle big data and analytics jobs, breaking workloads down into smaller chunks that can be run at the same time.
+The first phase is when the data is mapped and broken down into smaller chunks moving into the reduce phase then the data is aggregated and merged to produce a final filtered output.[11]

-Map Reduce was added to HDFS, by google, and is a programming model for large-scale data processing.

 Yet Another Resource Negotiator (YARN), is part of the HDFS ecosystem responsible for managing compute resources in clusters and using them to schedule users’ applications.
 It performs scheduling and resource allocation across the Hadoop system.